awsdocs/amazon-eks-user-guide/doc_source/cni-metrics-helper.md

 ------
 #### [ eksctl ]

    Run the following command to create the IAM role\.
-If you don't have an IAM OIDC provider for your cluster, the command also creates the IAM OIDC provider\.
 Replace `my-cluster` with your cluster name, `111122223333` with your account ID, and `region-code` with the AWS Region that your cluster is in\.

    ```
    eksctl create iamserviceaccount \
        --name cni-metrics-helper \
        --namespace kube-system \
        --cluster my-cluster \
+       --role-name "AmazonEKSVPCCNIMetricsHelperRole" \
        --attach-policy-arn arn:aws:iam::111122223333:policy/AmazonEKSVPCCNIMetricsHelperPolicy \
-       --approve \
+       --approve
-       --override-existing-serviceaccounts \
-       --region region-code
    ```

 ------